Welcome

 Why Julia?

-Benchmarks against MNE and EEGLAB are available here.
+Benchmarks against MNE and EEGLAB: tutorials/benchmarks.html.

-What’s new
+What’s New

 Changelog and commit details are here.

-What’s next
+What’s Next

-This roadmap of the future developments of NeuroAnalyzer is neither complete, nor in any particular order.
 You are encouraged to add new functions required for your study.
 You may also submit a feature request using Codeberg NeuroAnalyzer.jl repository page.

-See this section for more details.
+See Requirements for more details.

 Documentation

-Known bugs
+Known Bugs

 Quickstart